-If you have an Eligible Device, you will be presented with an option to select Contactless Mobile in the BMB app menu.
-If you have an eligible Barclays debit card and /or Barclaycard simply select the card you wish to pay with, select BMB as the default ‘Tap and Pay’ on your device and ensure the NFC functionality is switched ‘on’.
-Whilst linked to the same account, your Contactless Mobile will have its own 16-digit number different to the one on your physical payment card.
-This Contactless Mobile account number can be viewed by selecting ‘account details’ from the Contactless Mobile homepage within the BMB app.
+If you have an Eligible Device, you'll be shown an option to select Contactless Mobile in the App menu.
+If you have an eligible Barclays debit card and/or Barclaycard simply select the card you wish to pay with, select the App as the default ‘Tap and pay’ on your device and ensure the NFC functionality is switched on.
+While linked to the same account, your Contactless Mobile will have its own 16-digit number different to the one on your physical payment card.
+This Contactless Mobile account number can be viewed by selecting ‘account details’ from the Contactless Mobile homepage within the App.

 How does Contactless Cash work?

-If you have enabled Contactless Mobile on your device you will be presented with an option to select Contactless Cash in the Contactless Mobile feature of BMB.
+If you have enabled Contactless Mobile on your device, you'll be presented with an option to select Contactless Cash in the Contactless Mobile feature of the App.

-- Enter the amount you would like to withdraw in the Contactless Cash feature on BMB and when prompted, enter your card PIN into BMB.
-After this is complete, hold the eligible device over the contactless reader on the Barclays Self-Service Device within the time limit displayed on BMB
+- Enter the amount you would like to withdraw in the Contactless Cash feature in the App and when prompted, enter your card PIN into the App.
+After this is complete, hold the eligible device over the contactless reader on the Barclays Self-Service Device within the time limit displayed on the App

-You can use Contactless Mobile to pay for your TfL journey by holding your Eligible Contactless Device over the contactless pad at the TfL gate at the beginning and end of your journey.
-You will not be asked for your PIN even if you have switched on ‘Always use PIN’.
-The app will only present a screen with information and / or instructions if there is an error.
+You can use Contactless Mobile to pay for your TfL journey by holding your eligible contactless device over the contactless pad at the TfL gate at the beginning and end of your journey.
+You won't be asked for your PIN even if you have switched on ‘Always use PIN’.
+The App will only present a screen with information and/or instructions if there is an error.